Condensed Matter & Material Physics: Experiment

 Michael Roberston (Adjunct)

 Dr. Michael Robertson's primary research interest is in developing the nanoscience framework necessary for the characterization and inter-relation of the physical, electronic and optical properties of semiconductor nanostructures.
 The primary experimental tools for this research are the transmission and scanning electron microscopes and, theoretically, the Beowulf parallel computing cluster.

-Harm Rotermund (Chair)
+Harm Rotermund (Professor Emeritus)

 The aim of the research done by Harm Rotermund and his group involves a detailed, quantitative investigation of pattern formation during catalytic surface reactions.
 Not only does the group focus on imaging pattern formation, it is also trying to control such formations in simple reactions like CO-oxidation on platinum.
 The imaging tools developed are also used for in situ pitting corrosion studies of stainless steels in salt water as electrolyte.
 Rotermund's group is also part of the DREAMS program.